The Jewelry Desk

 Macy's Italian Gold 14k Gold Polished Tube Hoop Earrings 40mm

 40mm, hollow-tube 14k yellow gold from Macy’s Italian Gold collection.
-Hollow — which is why it reaches chunky-proportion at under $300 — but genuinely solid-feeling and stamped 14k.
-Italian-made with a secure snap closure.
-The compromise is weight: these feel lighter than their look suggests, which most people prefer.
+Hollow construction is why it reaches chunky proportion at under $300 while staying wearable.
+The listing positions it as Italian-made and stamped 14k with a snap closure.
+The compromise is durability versus a solid tube; handle larger hollow hoops more carefully.

 Best for